dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 Dapr, or *Distributed Application Runtime*, is the new kid on the block.
 What started as a <blah>, give some history, has grown to <blah> with a 1.0 release.

+Since the announcement of Dapr at the 2019 Microsoft Ignite Conference, Microsoft has cloesly partnered with customers and the open source community to build and extend Dapr.
+This conceted effort validates the willingness of developers from all backgrounds to solve some of the toughest challenges when developing distributed applications.

+## What is Dapr?

 At its core, Dapr is a *portable, event-driven runtime*.

- - Portable, in that you write your application code once and can run it across public clouds and edge devices.
-In your code, you provide a Dapr configuration file.
-It specifies external service components that you wish to include  components in your environment.
-If you need to move your app, you simply swap out the configuration file with bindings to the correct service components.
+ - Portable, in that you write your application code once and run it across public clouds and edge devices.
+You expose a Dapr configuration file.
+It specifies external service components that you wish to include in your chosen environment.
+If you wish to move your app, you simply swap out the configuration file with bindings to service components in the new environment.
 Dapr can self-host for local development, run inside a VM, a Kubernetes, or Service Fabric cluster.

- - Event-driven, in that you register external services, invoke them or get invoked without taking a direct reference to them.
+ - Event-driven, in that you register external services.
+You can invoke them or have them invoke you - with minimal code and without taking a direct reference to them.

- - Runtime, in that you encapsulate and exposes Dapr functionality via a side car architecture - your application does not include any Dapr runtime code.
+ - Runtime, in that you encapsulate and expose Dapr functionality via a side car architecture - your application does not include any Dapr runtime code.

-Dapr addresses a large gap in modern app development: Simplifying the complexities of distributed microservices applications.
+Dapr addresses a large challenge in modern distributed app development: Complexity.
+Simplifying the complexities of distributed microservices applications is a key Dapr design goal.
 Through an architecture of pluggable components, Dapr abstracts external service components from the business logic of your application.

-Dapr provides a *dynamic glue* that fuses together the plumbing without tightly coupled references, while providing baked-in industry best practices.
-For example, your service may need to write to a state store.
-You might consider writing a wrapper around Azure Redis Cache and communicating with it.
-Howevere, with Dapr, you could make a call to a Dapr state building block, dynamically bind it to Redis Cache, and have Dapr implement the  call to Redis on your behalf.
-Dapr is responsbile for REdis implementation.
-Your code has no direct reference to Redis.
+Dapr provides a *dynamic glue* that fuses together service component plumbing without tightly coupled references, while providing baked-in industry best practices.
+For example, you may have a service that requires a state store.
+You could write a wrapper around Azure Redis Cache, register, and inject an instance into your system.
+Instead, with Dapr, you call a Dapr state building block.
+That block dynamically binds to Redis Cache via configuratoin.
+You delegate the call to Dapr, which calls Redis on your behalf.
+Your code has no SDK, library, or reference to Redis.

 Figure 2-x shows Dapr from 20,000 feet.